 Throughout this post, we have made multiple references to repeated or recurrent implantation failure (RIF).
 Want to learn more?
 Read: Repeated Implantation Failure – Reasons Why Embryos Don’t Implant.

 Women with severe uterine anomalies, that is, abnormalities that prevent them from carrying a child until birth, can turn to surrogacy to become mothers.
-Get more info by clicking the following link: What Are the Different Types of Surrogacy? – Names & Definition.
+Get more info by clicking the following link: What Is Surrogacy? – Definition & Types.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.